benedmunds/phptownhall.com/_posts/2015-12-27-episode-46-christmas-theraphpy.markdown

 youtube_id: QVB_pG1wioc
 ---

 Ben and Phil have a little catch-up to try and get things back on track after a little 2015 lag.
-Basically this episode is just Sober Phil having a massive vent about daft people are on the Internet.
+Basically this episode is just Sober Phil having a massive vent about how daft some people are on the Internet.

 For some reason he accidentally read some /r/lolphp and got into an argument about how they think that PHP 7 is purely a cosmetic change.
 This was a good excuse to re-emphisize what an awesome set of fundamental changes PHP 7 really was.